solarslurpi/GrowBuddyV2/README.md

 ![aliexpress 12 head mist maker](images/aliexpress12headmister.jpg)
 The one I got specifies a 48VDC power source rated at 350W.
 Looking at Power(P) = Voltage(V)*Current(I), I'm interested in how much current is needed.
 I = 350W/48VDC = 7.3 Amps.
 Which is a significant amount!
 I had a 48V 250W power supply that I am using which works.
 In fact, it is overkill for my space!
 - Fan from a PC.
 We have an electronics parts store near me that has a box full of PC fans.
 The one I am using is quite strong, running at 24V.
-- 24V power supply to power the fan.
 - Two Sonoff S31 plugs that have been [Tasmotized](https://github.com/solarslurpi/GrowBuddy/blob/main/pages/flashing_SONOFF_S31.md).
 I bought a [pack of four from Amazon](https://amzn.to/3xnPWYc).

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vQUxleGbz2HO3s0nvSM2fGetaqMWlghSMYW04w_cCPJjlJhYu8eZQOk7WLpPhxKHSE_uV4UvpYTMAMO/pub?w=599&amp;h=332">